SkylineCommunications/dataminer-docs-connectors/connector_help/connector-help/Lawo_V_pro8.md

 ### Web Interface

-Displays the webinterface of the device.
-Note that the client machine has to be able to access the device, as otherwise it will no tbe possible to open the webinterface.
+Displays the web interface of the device.
+Note that the client machine has to be able to access the device, as otherwise it will not be possible to open the web interface.

-## Notes